Salesforce App Limits Cheatsheet

 query an error message of Tried

-more than fifteen times is
+more than thirty times is

 returned If the query takes more